 Provincetown Mass, aka Ptown, is many things – remote, beautiful, artistic, historic, fun, flamboyant!
 You must experience this far out far end of Cape Cod to appreciate its diverse social scene and its natural beauty.
-This northern tip of Cape Cod, Massachusetts, is historic – site of the Mayflower’s original first landing in 1620, and happening – in the summer when the population of 3,000 swells to 60,000 part-timers and partiers.
+This northern tip of Cape Cod, Massachusetts, a 2+hour drive, or 90-minute ferry from Boston, is historic – site of the Mayflower’s original first landing in 1620, and happening – in the summer when the population of 3,000 swells to 60,000 part-timers and partiers.
 PTown has fantastic beaches, a brilliant harbor for boaters, a vibrant downtown, and big gay community.

 Why we love PTOWN?